NuclearHazard Fission Kit Hardware Setup

 - 8+GB Micro SD card for the Pi (instructions for installing the OS below)

-- XT60 power supply (battery or other DC power supply works)
+on AliExpress) - XT60 or PoE power supply (battery or other DC power supply works)

 Case Printing